tgherzog/wbgapi/README.md

     wb.series.info(q='women')
     wb.economy.info(q='congo')

-**Note:** keyword queries ignore thee parenthetical part of the indicator name.
+**Note:** keyword queries ignore the parenthetical part of the indicator name.
 For example, `q='GDP'` will not match "Gross domestic savings (% of GDP)".
 To search the parenthetical part too, add an exclamation point like this: `q='!GDP'`